;

 Best Practices for Administering Garlic to Dogs

-Implementing best practices for administering garlic to dogs within a deworming regime requires a meticulous approach to dosage, frequency, and monitoring, ensuring the canine’s safety and well-being.
+Implementing best practices for administering garlic to dogs within a deworming regime requires a meticulous approach to dosage, frequency, and monitoring, ensuring the canine’s safety and well-being by supporting their immune system.

 Regarding the dosage of garlic for dogs, it’s crucial to consult with a veterinarian to determine the appropriate amount based on the size, age, and health condition of the dog.